phaserjs/phaser/README.md

 > If you find any problems please report them in GitHub issues.

-As usual, I'd like to send my thanks to the Phaser community for their help in both reporting issues and submitting pull requests to fix them.
-So, please do spend some time digging through the Change Log.
-I assure you, it's worth while 🙂
+As usual, I'd like to send my thanks to the Phaser community for their help in both reporting issues and submitting pull requests to fix them 🙂

 I'd like to send a massive thank-you to everyone who supports [Phaser on Patreon](https://www.patreon.com/photonstorm), GitHub Sponsors and our corporate backers.
 Your continued funding allows me to keep working on Phaser full-time and this monster of a new release is the very real result of that.
 If you've ever considered becoming a backer, now is the perfect time!